 The SBT is not part of ODSP and has the power to make a different decision.

 Asking for an internal review

-Before you can appeal a decision about ODSP income support to the SBT, you must ask for an internal review of the decision.
+Before you can appeal a decision about ODSP income support to the SBT, you must ask for an of the decision.
 If the decision was that you’re not a person with a disability, you ask the Disability Adjudication Unit for an internal review.
 For other decisions, you ask your local ODSP office.

 In an internal review, someone in the office that made the decision reviews it and decides whether or not to change it.
 This is a different person than the one who made the decision that you disagree with.